onkelsmo/csWebSocketClient/README.md

 csWebSocketClient
 =================

-just a simple websocket client in c#. \n here you can find a php websocket server and javascript client https://github.com/onkelsmo/webSockets
+just a simple websocket client in c#. here you can find a php websocket server and javascript client https://github.com/onkelsmo/webSockets